utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/reregister_and_terminate.md

 1. The MFA for your account will be terminated.
 A notification email will be sent after a while.
 1. You can now sign in to your UTokyo Account with only a password.
 It will take approximately a maximum of 40 minutes for the termination to be reflected in the system, so please wait for a while.

 After terminating MFA use, some information systems will become unavailable.
+Moreover, the password validity period for your UTokyo Account will expire 31 days after you terminate the use of multi-factor authentication, because the password validity period for a UTokyo Account differs depending on if you are using multi-factor authentication or not.

 ## Application
 {:#application-method}